amoe/acceleratedcpp/exercise-notes.md

 > iterators, we can imagine that such a constructor would be useful in class Vec
 > .
 Add this constructor to Vec , and reimplement Str to use the Vec constructor
 > instead of calling copy .

+## 12-11

+> If you add the operations listed in these exercises, then you can use this Str
+> class in all the examples in this book.
+Reimplement the operations on character
+> pictures from Chapter 5 and the split functions from §5.6/87 and §6.1.1/103.

+Refer back to  chapter 5.
+There is a ch5 implementation of split and a ch6 implementation that uses `find_if`.